(800) 558-9887

 DADAP is an acronym that means Drug and Alcohol Driving Awareness Program.
 This 6-hour drug and alcohol awareness course was developed to teach students about the dangers of using alcohol or drugs, their effect on the body, and the driving task.

-The DADAP curriculum addresses the vast majority of topics included in the state approved Alcohol Awareness Program approved by TCADA / Health Department, as well as additional information regarding driver safety, since automobile crashes are the number one killer of teens.
+The DADAP curriculum addresses the vast majority of topics included in standard alcohol awareness programs, as well as additional information regarding driver safety, since automobile crashes are the number one killer of teens.
 Unique to the DADAP course is the concept of Attitude States, which relates the attitudinal disposition of the person as various psychological forces compete to control his or behavior.
 DADAP teaches that each driver has three Attitude States in control of his or her personality at any given time – the Parent Attitude State, the Adult Attitude State, or the Child Attitude State.
 By remaining in the Adult Attitude State as often as possible, a person is best equipped to avoid risky behavior and to make intelligent decisions, such as the important decision to NOT drink or use drugs, including while driving.

 What does "Minor in Possession" mean?